In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 Support Groups

 The Alzheimer Society of Manitoba offers support groups for both individuals living with Dementia and their family and friends.
-Click here for more details.
+You can head to their webpage for more details.

-Click here to learn more about the programs offered through Mood Disorders Association of Manitoba at the Gordon Howard Centre in Selkirk.
+You can learn more about the programs provided by the Mood Disorders Association of Manitoba at the Gordon Howard Centre in Selkirk.

 Resources and Websites